nestauk/ds-cookiecutter/GUIDELINES.md

 ## Critical thinking

+The following questions should be going through your mind when developing your code.
+If you don't quite understand the wording or intention of the following questions then we encourage you to ask in the `dev` Slack channel!

 * Surely this simple problem already has an elegant solution?
-* How many copies of the data am I making?
+* How many copies of the data am I making in memory?
 * Where do my variables go out of scope?
 * How can I avoid creating a new variable at all costs? (think iterator, scope, `lru_cache`)
-* Have I made sure that I only run expensive or time consuming overhead processes as few times as possible?
+* Have I made sure that I only run expensive or time consuming processes as few times as possible?

 ## Naming conventions

 ### Mandatory